Synthesizing Neural Network Controllers with Closed-Loop Dissipativity Guarantees: Introduction

 An important consideration in safe neural network control is computational tractability of controller synthesis methods.
-A method used in \cite{gu_recurrent_2021} and \cite{junnarkar_synthesis_2022} is to project the controller parameters to a safe set by solving a semidefinite program (SDP) after each reinforcement learning parameter update step.
-Reference \cite{pauli_barrier_2022} shows that barrier function methods can be used to convert training under SDP constraints into an unconstrained training problem.
-Reference \cite{wang_learning_2023} presents a controller synthesis method that can directly be used with unconstrained gradient-descent methods.
+A method used in \citep{gu_recurrent_2021} and \citep{junnarkar_synthesis_2022} is to project the controller parameters to a safe set by solving a semidefinite program (SDP) after each reinforcement learning parameter update step. \citet{pauli_barrier_2022} show that barrier function methods can be used to convert training under SDP constraints into an unconstrained training problem. \citet{wang_learning_2023} and \citet{barbaraLearningContractingLipschitz2023} use unconstrained gradient-descent methods.

-In this paper, we present a method to synthesize neural network controllers for a class of uncertain plants to guarantee closed-loop dissipativity.
-The closed-loop dissipativity specification enables, for example, certifying closed-loop stability, or a closed-loop $L_2$ gain bound.
-The class of plants we consider consists of LTI systems interconnected with an uncertainty.
-The uncertainty can be used to describe a variety of behavior including unmodeled dynamics and nonlinearities such as saturation.
-These have been widely explored in the context of control with LTI controllers, using integral quadratic constraints (IQCs) to describe the uncertainty \cite{megretski_system_1997}, and linear matrix inequality (LMI) optimization for computation \cite{boydLinearMatrixInequalities1994}.
-For example, \cite{veenmanIQCsynthesisGeneralDynamic2014} addresses $\mathcal{H}_\infty$ control of uncertain LTI systems and \cite{wang_seiler_lpv_2016} further considers $\mathcal{H}_\infty$ control of uncertain linear parameter varying systems, both using LTI controllers.
-Reference \cite{veenmanRobustStabilityPerformance2016} gives a comprehensive overview of analysis of uncertain LTI systems using IQCs and LMIs, with examples focused on $\mathcal{H}_\infty$ control.
+In this paper, we present a method to synthesize neural network controllers for a class of nonlinear and uncertain plants to guarantee closed-loop dissipativity and maximize reward.
+The closed-loop dissipativity specification enables, for example, certifying stability, $L_2$ gain bounds for robustness to disturbances, and passivity for use in interconnected systems.
+The reward function is used to express auxiliary performance metrics or otherwise shape controller behavior.
+Closed-loop dissipativity is a hard requirement while maximizing reward is soft.
+We model the plant as the interconnection of an LTI system and an uncertainty and nonlinearity.
+The uncertainty can be used to describe unmodeled dynamics that result from the use of reduced-order models.
+Since we model both nonlinearities and uncertainties with integral quadratic constraints (IQCs) \citep{megretski_system_1997}, we use the word `uncertainty' to encompass `nonlinearity'.

+Control of plants described by the interconnection of an LTI system and an uncertainty has been widely explored using IQCs to describe the uncertainty and linear matrix inequality (LMI) optimization for computation \citep{boydLinearMatrixInequalities1994}.
+For example, \citet{veenmanIQCsynthesisGeneralDynamic2014} address $\mathcal{H}_\infty$ control of uncertain LTI systems and \citet{wang_seiler_lpv_2016} further consider $\mathcal{H}_\infty$ control of uncertain linear parameter varying systems, both using LTI controllers. \citet{veenmanRobustStabilityPerformance2016} give a comprehensive overview of analysis of uncertain LTI systems using IQCs and LMIs, with examples focused on $\mathcal{H}_\infty$ control.